Paul Friedlander

 1995

-· Commission for Technorama, Switzerland’s leading science museum: Light Spinner, Permanent Installation: touch screen controlled interactive thirteen foot high light sculpture.
+· Technorama, Switzerland’s leading science museum.
+Commission for Light Spinner, Permanent Installation: touch screen controlled interactive 4m high light sculpture.

 1994

-· Light Fantastic, Art Museum, Walsall, England.
+· Art Museum, Walsall, England.
 Group Show of Light Art in the town museum, a place known for its annual Light Spectacular.

 1993

-· Collaborative piece with Danny Lane, Economist's Plaza, London.
-Danny Lane is perhaps Britain’s top glass artist.
-We made a work together, Northern Light, a sand blasted glass construction like a sail onto which I projected chromatic light.
-6 x 20 x 12 feet high.
+· Economist's Plaza, London February.
+Collaborative piece with Danny Lane, We made a work together, Northern Light, a sand blasted glass construction like a sail onto which I projected chromatic light.
+6 x 20 x 4 m high.

-· Commission for BT Head Office, Art in the City, London.
-22 foot tall fibre optic sculpture, situated in a 100 foot high Atrium window close to St Paul's Cathedral.
+· BT Head Office, Art in the City, London, 1 July – 30 September.
+7 m tall fibre optic sculpture, situated in a 100 foot high Atrium window close to St Paul's Cathedral.

 PREVIOUS EXPERIENCE

-Mixed career working as a Lighting designer, mainly in avant-garde music concerts and theatre shows.
-Also some commercial designs leading to various licence agreements along with earlier exhibitions of visual art.
+Mixed career working as a Lighting designer, mainly in avant-garde music concerts and theatre shows, some commercial designs leading to licence agreements along with earlier exhibitions of visual art.

 1992